Our research

 - Policy and innovation: providing evidence to guide veterinary regulation and professional development.

-- The 2024 Survey of the Veterinary Profession and the 2024 Survey of the Veterinary Nursing Profession - the largest and most comprehensive studies of the UK veterinary sector, providing evidence to guide strategy and policy for years to come.
-(Also see our related veterinary profession infographic and veterinary nursing profession infographic.)
+The 2024 Survey of the Veterinary Profession, together with the 2024 Survey of the Veterinary Nursing Profession, forms the largest and most comprehensive study of the UK veterinary sector, providing evidence to inform future strategy and policy.

 RCVS Facts